 - 1. Conduct a site visit and assist the applicant in formulating a preliminary estimate of construction costs. - 2.
-If rehabilitation, assist the owner and/or Architect of Record in preparing a preliminary work scope. - 3.
+If rehabilitation, assist the Owner and/or Architect of Record in preparing a preliminary work scope. - 3.
 If new construction, provide basic value engineering input on schematic design concept options. - 4.
-Complete the Qualifications of Contractor (Minnesota Housing Form 209A) available at Multifamily Development Team Qualification Forms webpage. - 5.
+Complete the Qualifications of Contractor (Minnesota Housing Form 209A) available on the Multifamily Development Team Qualification Forms webpage. - 5.
 Assist the applicant with completing Minnesota Housing's Multifamily Application form. - 6.
 Participate in the development of sustainability strategies and documentation.
-Guides and forms available at the Building Standards web page.
+Guides and forms are available on the Building Standards webpage.